Perth’s streets of colour

 Street art has now evolved into more than creative vandalism and is now a desirable art form breathing new life into forgotten spaces.

-I hope you agree that not all graffiti is an eyesore.
+I hope you agree that street art is not an eyesore and can appreciate the difference between street art and graffiti.
 What do you think about our street art in Perth?
 Do you recognize any pieces from your favourite artist?

 What are you waiting for?
 Share this post or leave a comment below.
 If you like this post and want to read more like this why not subscribe to our Newsletter?
 We won’t spam you or share your personal details.
 If you’re not doing so already, please follow us on Facebook, Twitter and Instagram or click the StumbleUpon, Flipboard or other social media buttons below to share this post with others who might enjoy reading it.
 If you want to come back to this post again, pin the photo using the red Pinterest button below.